therkildsen-lab/data-processing/markdowns/quality_filtering.md

     quality scores lower than 15 are dropped.
   - `length`: reads with length exceeding a certain threshold will be trimmed to that threshold.

+We tend to use the `polyg` option the most, when the data is generated in NextSeq and NovaSeq platforms.

 <br>